 The CASA program began in 1977 in King County Superior Court located in Seattle, Washington, under the leadership of Presiding Judge David Soukup.
 By 1999, the CASA program had expanded across the United States.
 A national CASA association, headquartered in Seattle, provides support for its member programs throughout the country.

 Kittitas County’s CASA program began in 1985 under the leadership of Kittitas County Superior Court Judge JoAnne Alumbaugh.

 In many counties, the CASA program is a part of the county’s juvenile court.
 Kittitas County’s CASA program is truly independent of the court, being managed and administered by an independent not-for-profit agency — Court Advocates for Children for Kittitas County, located in Ellensburg.

 “It takes a whole village to raise a child.” – Igbo and Yoruba (Nigeria) Proverb

 We have an amazing team of dedicated community members to serve as staff, board members and volunteers.

-Ms. Bankston has served as court advocates’ volunteer coordinator since November 2010.
-Her extensive experience managing people, processes and programs comes from over a decade managing a fast past medical sales company in Seattle, Washington.
+Her extensive experience managing people, processes, and programs comes from over a decade managing a fast past medical sales company in Seattle, Washington.
 Ms. Bankston is passionate and dedicated to family and children as seen in the family she has created with her husband and four daughters.
-When not in court, at the office, or training new volunteers Ms. Bankston is chasing her seven soon to be eight grandchildren.
+When not in court, at the office, or training new volunteers Ms. Bankston is chasing her ten grandchildren.

 A great strength of the CASA program is its volunteers!
 Court Advocates for Children, the CASA program in Kittitas County, seeks volunteers from all cultures; professions or occupations; racial, ethnic and educational backgrounds age twenty-one or older.
 WE NEED YOU to make a difference in the lives of children in Kittitas County.